Mboalab/Outreachy-Applicants/December 2023 to March 2024 Applicants/Medical App/Applicants/Tamnjong Larry Tabeh/Task 2.md

 + Navigation or route management
 + Ease in implementing internationalization (Great for making translations within the app)
 + GetX can help to reduce a lot of boilerplate code
-+ GetX can also help in decoupling the view, presentation, and business login.
++ GetX can also help in decoupling the view, presentation, and business logic.